vdk888/bubble-platform/planning/1_spec.md

 # Product Specification – Investment Strategy App
 1. Overview

-The application is a web-based investment platform (Flask or React frontend, API-based backend) designed to automate the construction, monitoring, and execution of investment strategies.
+The application is a web-based investment platform (FastAPI backend, React TypeScript frontend) designed to automate the construction, monitoring, and execution of investment strategies with revolutionary temporal universe tracking and complete dataset optimization.
 Its core objective is to:

 Define investment universes,